Culture of Turkey: Modern sports

+Women's volleyball teams such as Eczacıbaşı, Vakıfbank, and Fenerbahçe have been the most successful by far in any team sport, winning numerous European championship titles and medals.
+In the 2012–13 Season, Vakıfbank İstanbul won all 52 games and reached five championship trophies Vakıfbank İstanbul won 6 games in Turkish Women's Volleyball Cup, 12 games in CEV Women's Champions League, 29 games (22 league, 7 play-off games) in Turkish Women's Volleyball League, 1 game in Turkish Women's Volleyball Super Cup and 4 games in FIVB Volleyball Women's Club World Championship, and never lost in the 2012–13 Season.
+In addition, they won all 51 games they played in year 2013.
+Having started Turkish Women's Volleyball League's 2013–14 Season with 13 wins and 2013–14 CEV Women's Champions League with 8 wins, they extended their winning streak to 73 games as of January 23, 2014.

 Motorsports have become popular recently, especially following the inclusion of the Rally of Turkey to the FIA World Rally Championship calendar in 2003, and the inclusion of the Turkish Grand Prix to the Formula One racing calendar in 2005.
 Other important annual motorsports events which are held at the Istanbul Park racing circuit include the MotoGP Grand Prix of Turkey, the FIA World Touring Car Championship, the GP2 Series and the Le Mans Series.
 From time to time Istanbul and Antalya also host the Turkish leg of the F1 Powerboat Racing championship; while the Turkish leg of the Red Bull Air Race World Series, an air racing competition, takes place above the Golden Horn in Istanbul.
 Surfing, snowboarding, skateboarding, paragliding, and other extreme sports are becoming more popular every year.
+Seda Kaçan secured the championship title in the DSG class of the 2024 TCR European Endurance, becoming the first woman to do so.

 International wrestling styles governed by FILA such as Freestyle wrestling and Greco-Roman wrestling are also popular, with many European, World and Olympic championship titles won by Turkish wrestlers both individually and as a national team.
 Another major sport in which the Turks have been internationally successful is weightlifting; as Turkish weightlifters, both male and female, have broken numerous world records and won several European, World and Olympic championship titles.
 Naim Süleymanoğlu and Halil Mutlu have achieved legendary status as one of the few weightlifters to have won three gold medals in three Olympics.
+Boxing follows the same trend with Buse Naz Çakıroğlu and Busenaz Sürmeneli having wom medals, also Ibo Aslan competing in UFC.

+Other notable mentions include Zeynep Sönmez (WTA Tour winner) and Selen Eryüce (Ironman Triathlon winner).
 Turkey hosted the 2005 Summer Universiade in İzmir and the 2011 Winter Universiade in Erzurum.